Tony Marston's Blog About software development, PHP and OOP

 Unlike so many others I was not a clueless newbie when I jumped into the quagmire of object oriented programming.
 I had decades of experience behind me, and I used this experience to separate the wheat from the chaff.
 I started off my programming career using COBOL, that well known procedural language, using indexed files, hierarchical and network databases, and then some 16 years later I moved to UNIFACE, a model-driven and event-driven language using relational databases.
 During all this time I learnt the following valuable lessons:

 The majority of this experience was with software houses where the job involved designing and building an application for one customer before moving on to another application for a different customer.
-This was a high pressure environment which involved bidding against other software houses for the contract, and then having to complete that project to budget and within timescale.
+This was a high pressure environment which involved bidding against other software houses for the contract, and then having to complete that project to budget and within timescales.
 No room there, then, for wooly-headed theories which did not cut the mustard.

 In 2002 I decided to teach myself PHP so that I could move into web development, and because it had OO capabilities I decided to learn about OOP as well.
 From reading various books and online tutorials I discovered that the basic principles of OOP are encapsulation, inheritance and polymorphism, so I tried to combine my decades of previous experience with these new principles in order to write software.
 My starting point was to rewrite a development framework which I had originally designed and written in COBOL (using a single tier architecture) in 1985, then rewrote in UNIFACE in the 1990s, firstly using a 2-tier architecture then again using a 3-tier architecture when that capability was introduced into the language.
 My original COBOL framework was successful in reducing developer effort as it removed a lot of boring, repetitive coding and provided a lot of features "out of the box".
 My first 2-tier rewrite in UNIFACE was better, and my 3-tier rewrite better still, so I wanted to see if PHP+OOP could continue this trend.
 I'm happy to say that I was not disappointed.
 I went through the following sequence of events: